A long-haired woman on a Zoom conference call

 About the conference

-01 Conference programme
+01 Draft conference programme

 The programme is updated in real time and will always be the latest version.
 If you’d like to view it as a pdf, you can use the print to pdf function.
 You can also search for keywords or your name by using 'Ctrl' and 'f' to find what you’re looking for.
 Where you see an asterisk on the programme, it means there is a co-author of a paper but they are not presenting.